Tech-at-DU/d3-tutorial/01-intro-to-d3/readme.md

 ### D3 Cheatsheet

 Let's review what just happened.
-Here's the forumula for getting started with D3.
+Here's the formula for getting started with D3.

 ```JS
 d3.select('body')        // select() an element to host